 While I have touched upon the bulk of work, always remember there’ll be an off-season.
 To make up for the off-season, there are special occasions that can help you gain some revenue.

-During winters, the revenue will dropdown.
+During winters, ice cream trucks revenue will dropdown.
 But if you introduce a bit of hot and cold mix combination for your customers and diversify your ice-cream truck into something different, things may look on the upside.

 One example could be a hot brownie with an ice cream scoop.
 Mix it up with a bit of hot chocolate, and the customers might like it.

 Still, there’ll be days when your revenue will exceed a certain target.
 The extra money can go up to $1000-$1500.
 There’ll be the hottest days of the year, summer beach parties, 4th of July, other special occasions, wedding parties, and most importantly kids’ birthdays.

 Whenever celebrations are going on, there is a good mood, and always an excuse to delight the taste buds with something sweet.

 But making innovations in the off-season may also help.
 Either way, if you can innovate, and cash on the perfect occasion, expect big jumps in your revenue.

 How To Start An Ice Cream Truck Business?